 Multi-dimensional FFTs are typically computed as a series of 1-d FFTs.
 For example a 2-d FFT operates on a 2-d matrix where 1-d FFTs are first performed on each row of the matrix, then 1-d FFTs are performed down each column.
 If the data set is distributed across processors of a parallel machine, each processor can use fast library routines to compute on-processor 1-d FFTs for the subset of rows or columns it owns.
 This means the only issue for a parallel implementation is "transposing" or remapping the data set to get each dimension wholly on-processor when needed.
 For example, we do a 3-d parallel FFT as follows: remap the data (if needed) to get the x-dimension wholly on-processor, perform 1-d FFTs along the x-dimension, remap to get the y-dimension on- processor, perform 1-d FFTs in y, remap to get the z-dimension on-processor, perform 1-d FFTs in z, remap (if needed) to transform the data to the desired output layout.

-We've written a library of routines that perform these parallel remaps and FFTs in 2-d and 3-d.
-One useful feature for our applications is that the library allows for very general styles of data layout across processors both on input to the routines as well as on output.
-The parallel routines perform serial 1- d FFTs by either calling vendor-supplied library routines or the freely available FFTW library.
+One useful feature used by our applications, in both the newer fftMPI library and the older Parallel FFT Package, is that the libraries allow for very general styles of data layout across processors both on input to the routines as well as on output.
+The parallel algorithms perform serial 1d FFTs by either calling vendor-supplied library routines (e.g. Intel MKL) or the freely available FFTW library.

 A number of computational procedures employ multiple grids on which solutions are computed.
 For example, in multi-physics simulations a primary grid may be used to compute mechanical deformation of an object while a secondary grid is used for thermal conduction calculations.
 We illustrate such a case with these 2-d quad-element grids of a plate with 2 holes.
 The 1st grid might be optimal for a calculation of stress centered on the small hole.
 The 2nd grid might be optimal for thermal effects due to heating around the large hole.